Graduate Student Committee

 eyel@purdue.edu

 Eylül is a doctoral student in the Lamb School of Communication studying health communication and media effects.
 Her research revolves around health communication and media effects.
 More specifically, drawing from both qualitative and quantitative methods, she studies how different types of media impact people’s views, attitudes, and behaviors in health and risk contexts.
-Her work has been recently published in New Media & Society, Communication Reports and Journal of Health Communication.
+Her work has been recently published in Journal of Health Communication, and New Media & Society.

 Jinxu Li